 - 5.1.1 Research participants are encouraged to contact (by telephone or in writing) the REB office with questions and concerns, using the contact information provided in the informed consent document(s).
-If requested, the identity of the participant will not be recorded or shared: - 5.1.2 The REB Office Personnel must document all communication with the research participant; - 5.1.3 The REB Office Personnel will communicate participant concerns to the REB Chair or designee; - 5.1.4 The REB Chair or designee works to resolve participant issues which may include a follow-up with the Researcher or the Researcher's supervisor or other organizational representative, and with appropriate federal agencies, as applicable; - 5.1.5 The REB Chair or designee documents all communication with the research participant and a de-identified record of this communication is maintained securely and in the relevant research file.
+The identity of the participant will be shared with the REB chair and with the organization's appropriate representative, if applicable, and if the participant provides their consent; - 5.1.2 The REB Office Personnel must document all communication with the research participant; - 5.1.3 The REB Office Personnel will communicate participant concerns to the REB Chair or designee; - 5.1.4 The REB Chair or designee works to resolve participant issues which may include a follow-up with the Researcher or the Researcher's supervisor or other organizational representative, and with appropriate federal agencies, as applicable; - 5.1.5 The REB Chair or designee documents all communication with the research participant and a de-identified record of this communication is maintained securely and in the relevant research file.